robin-mueller/auto-apms-guide/src/installation/getting-started.md

 ---
 # Getting Started

 Learn how to download and install the software and get started with your first simulation.
-Also make sure to check out the other sections!
-They introduce you to additional software that you might be interested in when developing with AutoAPMS.
+Also make sure to check out [additional software](./additional-software.md) that you might be interested in when developing with AutoAPMS.

 ## Hardware Compatibility